To our 13,000 residents: downtown is ready.

 After silencing the music to flatten the curve of the COVID-19 pandemic, Nashville is starting to raise the volume again.
 SAFELY.
 As the economic engine of the greater Nashville region and heart of Music City, downtown is ready.

-Effective Friday, July 3, businesses and individuals must observe necessary changes due to a return to Phase Two of the Roadmap to Reopening Nashville, with modifications.
 On this journey we are ALL responsible for creating a safe neighborhood and ensuring that we do not lose our hard-earned progress of reopening.

 As we move through the phases of reopening our economy safely, the Nashville Downtown Partnership is here to be a resource, a sounding board, a champion for your business.